-This dish is a specialty from the city of Arequipa, Peru’s second largest.
-Essentially Peru’s version of a stuffed pepper, Rocoto Relleno comes with a signature taste: a spicy kick and a whole lot of bold flavor!
+This dish is a specialty from the city of Arequipa, Peru’s second-largest.
+Essentially Peru’s version of stuffed pepper, Rocoto Relleno comes with a signature taste: a spicy kick and a whole lot of bold flavor!

 This dish is bright, not very spicy, and great served as a salad or side dish.

 This dish takes a Peruvian staple food – the potato – and smothers it in a creamy, spicy cheese sauce.
 To prepare it, Peruvians slice yellow potatoes and drench them in a puree of garlic, aji Amarillo, lime juice, evaporated milk, queso fresco, and saltine crackers.